Close button

 How do you see the future of sustainability in the events industry?
 What trends and developments do you anticipate?

 The future of sustainability in the events industry will be driven by technological innovation and increasing stakeholder pressure.
-Advanced software solutions for accurate emissions calculation and real-time tracking will enable event organizers to make more sustainable decisions and continuously improve their performance.
+Advanced software solutions for accurate emissions calculation and real-time tracking will enable event organisers to make more sustainable decisions and continuously improve their performance.
 At the same time, increasing expectations from customers, regulators and investors will drive demand for greener practices.
 As a result, the events industry will become increasingly transparent and sustainable, giving companies a competitive edge and a positive public image.

 Jessica, thank you very much for this exciting interview.
 We wish you a lot of success with Vermena.